rsapkf/42/docs/github-gitlab-stars.md

   - [lexfridman/mit-deep-learning](https://github.com/lexfridman/mit-deep-learning) - Tutorials, assignments, and competitions for MIT Deep Learning related courses.
   - [ageron/handson-ml](https://github.com/ageron/handson-ml) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in python using Scikit-Learn and TensorFlow.
   - [ageron/handson-ml2](https://github.com/ageron/handson-ml2) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in python using Scikit-Learn and TensorFlow 2.
+  - [eriklindernoren/ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) -  Machine Learning From Scratch.
+Bare bones NumPy implementations of machine learning models and algorithms with a focus on accessibility.
+Aims to cover everything from linear regression to deep learning.

 - System Design
   - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.